 PASTOR BYRON E. THOMAS

-Pastor Thomas has served as the Senior Pastor of Ben Hill United Methodist Church (BHUMC) since June 2013 where his focus has been on strengthening the link between spiritual formation and missions.
-Placing a premium on discipleship as opposed to membership, Pastor Thomas has emphasized the importance of spiritual formation as foundational for faithfully executing the ministry God has entrusted to the Church.
+Pastor Thomas has served as Senior Pastor of Ben Hill United Methodist Church in Atlanta, Georgia since June 2013 where his focus has been on strengthening the link between spiritual formation and missions.
+Placing a premium on discipleship as opposed to membership, he has emphasized the importance of spiritual formation as foundational for faithfully executing the ministry God has entrusted to the Church.
 He also strongly believes that United Methodist churches operate best when the mission of the church is being carried out by laity who are Christ-centered and demonstrate a love for God, for themselves, and for the people of God.

 Pastor Thomas teaches the Six Marks of Discipleship as foundational principles and practices that support the vision and mission of the church.
-He encourages believers to participate in worship weekly; engage in daily Bible Study and daily prayer; serve others; give, and develop spiritual friendships.
+He encourages believers to participate in worship weekly, engage in daily Bible Study, engage in daily prayer, serve others, give, and develop spiritual friendships.

-Pastor Thomas has served as the pastor at Central United Methodist Church in Atlanta; Associate Director in the Office of Connectional Ministries for the North Georgia Conference of the United Methodist Church where his primary area of concentration was Advocacy; and as pastor at the Fort Street United Methodist Church in Atlanta.
-He also served in various capacities within the North Georgia Conference and the Southeastern Jurisdiction including: Chairperson of the Committee on Related Agencies, Chairperson of the Committee on Ethnic Local Church Concerns, Chairperson of the Advocacy Committee, and a member of the Board of Directors of the Hinton Rural Life Center in Hayesville, North Carolina.
+Pastor Thomas has previously served as the Pastor of Central United Methodist Church in Atlanta, GA, Associate Director in the Office of Connectional Ministries for the North Georgia Conference of the United Methodist Church where his primary area of concentration was Advocacy, and as Pastor at the Fort Street United Methodist Church in Atlanta, GA.
+He also served in various capacities within the North Georgia Conference and the Southeastern Jurisdiction including: Chairperson of the Committee on Related Agencies, Chairperson of the Committee on Ethnic Local Church Concerns, Chairperson of the Advocacy Committee, and Member of the Board of Directors of the Hinton Rural Life Center in Hayesville, North Carolina.
 He has served the Atlanta-College Park District as a member of the District Board of Ordained Ministry and as the Chair of the District Committee on Superintendency.
-He has twice-served as Chaplain and Educational Liaison at the United Methodist Children’s Home, and has chaired the Board of the Interfaith Children’s Movement (ICM).
-In May 2015 Pastor Thomas was elected as the President of the North Georgia Black Methodist for Church Renewal (NGBMCR).
+He has twice-served as Chaplain and Educational Liaison at the United Methodist Children’s Home and has also chaired the Board of the Interfaith Children’s Movement (ICM).
+In May 2015 Pastor Thomas was elected as the President of the North Georgia Black Methodists for Church Renewal (NGBMCR).
 In October 2015 he was elected as the Coordinator for the Southeastern Jurisdiction Black Methodist for Church Renewal (SEJBMCR).
 At the 2015 North Georgia Annual Conference in Athens, Georgia, Pastor Thomas was elected as a Clergy Delegate to the 2016 General and Jurisdictional Conferences.